Published Nov 10, 2021

 Debra Oliva's work is inspired by a Samurai warrior's suit of armor, which she saw on a visit to a museum.
 Impressed by the combinations of grays, blacks, and browns, as well as the patterns, textures, and fine details, Debra knew she had to work these elements into her clay work.

 She does this by throwing in sections with different colored clays, painstakingly etching surface designs, and adding more color with underglazes and terra sig.
-In today's post, an excerpt from the Ceramics Monthly archives, Debra explains her process. - Jennifer Poellot Harnetty, editor.
+In today's post, an excerpt from the Ceramics Monthly archive, Debra explains her process. - Jennifer Poellot Harnetty, editor

 During a visit to a museum I discovered a Samurai warrior’s suit of armor.
 It was an amazing combination of woven fabrics, leather, and metal.
 I was taken by the subtle combinations of grays, blacks, and browns, and the relationships between the many patterns and textures, the fine details, and impeccable craftsmanship.
 This garment presented a clarifying moment that helped me identify the aesthetic I would follow, the elements that are important to me, and where I might look for inspiration.